 11. Ideogram

 Ideogram specializes in text rendering within AI images – think posters, signage, logos with perfectly spelled words.
-Great when you need readable text in images and appreciate the completely free access.
+Version 4.0, released as open weights in 2026, generates native 2K images, and the Canvas editor adds Magic Fill inpainting and Extend outpainting.
+Great when you need readable text in images.

 12. Fal.ai

-Fal provides infrastructure for developers: spin up Stable Diffusion, Imagen 4, or Flux via API – perfect if you're building an app and need scalable AI image generation.
+Fal provides infrastructure for developers: spin up FLUX.2, Nano Banana, GPT Image, and hundreds of other models via API – perfect if you're building an app and need scalable AI image generation.

 13. Canva AI

-Canva's Magic Media brings text-to-image and smart editing right into its drag-and-drop editor, with DALL-E 3 and Imagen 4 as plugin options – convenient when you're already designing in Canva.
+Canva's AI tools bring text-to-image and smart editing right into its drag-and-drop editor, with image generation powered by Leonardo's models and short video clips powered by Google's Veo – convenient when you're already designing in Canva.

 15. Black Forest Labs (BFL) – Flux AI

-Flux's flow-matching models rival Midjourney for detail, while Kontext enables powerful image-plus-prompt editing.
-Flux is an excellent model if you're technical and can engineer your own workflows.
+Flux's flow-matching models rival Midjourney for detail.
+FLUX.2 unifies generation and editing in one model family, from the hosted Pro tier down to open-weight Dev and Apache-licensed Klein variants you can self-host.
+Flux is an excellent choice if you're technical and can engineer your own workflows.

 Wrapping it up